-Indiana's distracted driving law generally bans texting-while-driving for all motorists and talking on a cellphone for only certain drivers.
+Indiana's distracted driving law generally bans texting-while-driving and places restrictions on talking on a cellphone for all drivers.
 This article discusses the specifics of what the law prohibits and the costs and other consequences of a violation.

 Indiana's distracted driving law prohibits all motorists from texting and emailing while driving.
 Generally, the ban includes entering and reading text messages and email.